Why Engage Members?

 When associations come to us reporting low rates of member benefits use, it is common that we see member benefits set up in internal association-centric language rather than engaging member-centric language.

-I’ll share an example: Offering a video recording of a webinar that says “Watch the January webinar.”
-This reflects the goal of the association: to offer a video recording for members to watch.
-The disconnect is that the members don’t have a goal of watching the January webinar.
-Their goal is to solve their problems, find resources, network, etc.
+I’ll share an example: Offering a video recording of a webinar that says, ‘Watch the January webinar.’
+While this reflects the goal of the association to offer a video recording for members to watch, there’s a disconnect.
+Notably, the members don’t have a goal of watching the January webinar; rather, their goal is to solve their problems, find resources, network, etc.

-We suggest putting your member benefits marketing through a “language audit.”
-Touch of the value proposition of each benefit.
-“Watching” is rarely a goal.
-If this video was promoted by saying “Learn about the latest opportunities, technology, advocacy — insert value proposition here!” will sell your benefits and peak the curiosity of members.
+We suggest putting your member benefits marketing through a ‘language audit.’
+Specifically, touch on the value proposition of each benefit.
+For instance, ‘watching’ is rarely a goal.
+If this video was promoted by saying, ‘Learn about the latest opportunities, technology, advocacy — insert value proposition here!’ it would sell your benefits and peak the curiosity of members.
 Consequently, this gives you a better chance to increase your membership engagement.

 The waters can feel murky for associations that have as a part of their mandate to also serve the public.
-With a core part of their mission being the public, the association has valuable content publicly available.
-There are times when this is appropriate, but when there isn’t anything left exclusively for members, it’s hard to pitch the value of membership.
+With a core part of its mission being the public, the association has valuable content publicly available.
+There are times when this is appropriate, but when there isn’t anything left exclusively for members, it’s hard to pitch the value of membership

 Having gated members-only content all in one place where members can go when they want to engage is key to member retention.